-Given the success of the Hague Congress, the organising body - the International Committee of the Movements for European Unity - decided to take the experiment one stage further and became the European Movement (EM) in October 1948.
-It aimed to coordinate the activities of the various existing international organisations and represent them in their relations with governments.
-The EM is a private organisation comprising 26 national councils, including 11 national committees of exiles from Central Europe and Spain.
-All come under an international council, executive bureau and secretariat.
+Given the success of the Hague Congress, the organising body - the International Committee of the Movements for European Unity - decided to take the experiment one stage further and became the European Movement (EM) on 25 October 1948.
+It aimed to coordinate the activities of the various existing international organisations and to represent them in their relations with governments.
+The EM was a private organisation comprising 26 national councils, including 11 national committees of exiles from Central Europe and Spain.
+All came under an international council, executive bureau and secretariat.
 The EM aimed to look at the political, economic, technical and cultural problems posed by European union and also to inform and mobilise public opinion in favour of European integration.
 Its first honorary presidents were Léon Blum, Winston Churchill, Alcide De Gasperi, Paul-Henri Spaak, Robert Schuman, Richard Coudenhove-Kalergi and Konrad Adenauer.

-The six founding movements were the European League for Economic Cooperation (ELEC), the Liberal Movement for a United Europe (MLEU), the Socialist Movement for the United States of Europe (MSEUE), the Nouvelles Équipes Internationales (New International Teams - NEI), the Union of European Federalists (UEF) and the Centre for Federalist Action (CAF).
+The six founding movements were the European League for Economic Cooperation (ELEC), the Liberal Movement for a United Europe (MLEU), the Socialist Movement for the United States of Europe (MSEUE), the Nouvelles équipes internationales (New International Teams - NEI), the Union of European Federalists (UEF) and the Centre for Federalist Action (CAF).
 They were later joined by the European Parliamentary Union (EPU), the European Association of Teachers (AEDE), the European Union of Christian Democrats (EUCD), the Council of European Municipalities and Regions (CEMR), the Association of European Journalists (AEJ) and the International Federation of European Houses (FIME).
+The European Movement soon adopted a flag bearing a green 'E' on a white background.